balashev/spectro/docs/objects.rst

 Composite spectrum
 ------------------

 Composite spectrum (object 8) indicate a composite spectrum of QSO.
 Currently, there are 3 types of the composite spectrum that is shown one after another.
-Interaction:
+Interactions:

-* **CTRL + Q**: show/hide composite spectrum.
+* **CTRL + q**: show/hide composite spectrum.

 * **SHIFT + DRAG**: drag composite spectrum, during this its normalization and redshift is changed.